h2oai/sparkling-water/doc/design/supported_platforms.rst

-Supported platforms
+Supported Platforms
 -------------------

-Sparkling Water can run on top of Spark in the various ways, however starting Sparkling Water requires different configuration on different
+Sparkling Water can run on top of Spark in the various ways; however starting Sparkling Water requires different configurations on different environments:
-environments:

 Local
 ~~~~~